-When it comes to B2B marketing, one of the most important steps in launching a successful social media marketing campaign comes in choosing the right platform(s) upon which to connect with your audience.
+When it comes to B2B marketing, one of the most important steps in launching a successful social media marketing campaign comes in choosing the right platform(s) upon which to connect with your audience to deliver your content

 Compared to B2C, B2B marketing involves a much longer sales cycle, meaning that the relationships that you nurture via social media (and other channels) will build slowly over lengthier stretches of time before the prospect is ready for a sales call or, indeed, to make a purchase.
 And this is why it’s so important to have a solid social media marketing strategy mapped out from the outset.

 It will begin – as nearly everything does in the realms of B2B marketing – by crafting your inbound marketing personas.
 These will help you identify exactly where it is that your prospects are hanging out online – both during office hours, and outside of them.
 And this last point is important.